spiffe/spiffe/standards/SPIFFE_Workload_API.md

 message X509SVIDRequest {  }

 // The X509SVIDResponse message carries X.509-SVIDs and related information,
-// including a global CRL and list of bundles the workload is federated with. message X509SVIDResponse {
+// including a global CRL and a list of bundles the workload may use for
+// federating with foreign trust domains. message X509SVIDResponse {
     // Required.
 A list of X509SVID messages, each of which includes a single
     // X.509-SVID, its private key, and the bundle for the trust domain.